Hochfrequenz/WannaBeeClient.net/README.md

 ```

 #### Base Address
-The `HttpClient` instance used by the `AhbichtRestClient` class has to have a `BaseAddress` set.
+The `HttpClient` instance used by the `WannaBeeRestClient` class has to have a `BaseAddress` set.
-Use e.g. `https://ahbicht.azurewebsites.net` for our demo system.
+Use e.g. `https://wannastage.utiliebee.io` for our demo system.

 ### Use with ASP.NET Core
 This library is thought to be  primarily used in ASP.NET Core applications.